yz20744/EUserv_extend/README.md

 2、Replace the USERNAME & PASSWORD parms with yours in `main.py` Line 7-8.

-Your can add multiple accounts with single space separated.
+Your can add multiple accounts with single space separated..

 ## 说明